zlatanvasovic/hackwork/README.md

 * page content
 * `footer.php`: bottom of page

-You also have to set variables and functions.
+You have to set variables and functions.
 Use `set.` prefix for layout files that don't automatically generate markup.

 * `set.variables.php`: layout variables
 * `set.functions.php`: layout functions